TFS Gulf

 Share on FacebookShare on Twitter

-• Thinking about a CFO role in a promoter-led business in the UAE?
-Be prepared—it’s often fast-paced and often unpredictable.
+• Thinking about jumping into a CFO role at a promoter-driven business in the UAE?
+It’s fast-paced, deeply personal, and definitely not your average finance gig.

 That’s when I realised: this wasn’t just a finance job; it was a chance to be a business partner in the truest sense.

-While my title is Finance Director, I’ve always been encouraged to go beyond the numbers.
+Although my title is Finance Director, I’ve always been encouraged to look beyond spreadsheets and balance sheets.

-As we diversified, my role expanded too—from finance operations to actively shaping the company’s growth.
+As we diversified, so did my role from finance operations to actively shaping growth and strategy.

 Try understanding their vision